Anger, tantrums and other big emotions

 - At all ages, it’s good to think about whether water, food, sunshine or rest are needed.

-- Get creative; for example, if your child protests that they’re not sleepy, try other forms of rest like drawing, reading or having a bath.
+- Get creative.
+For example, if your child protests that they’re not sleepy, try other forms of rest like drawing, reading or having a bath.

 Overstimulation